Skip to content

 What does ACA marketing cost for an agent?

-It depends on whether you want owned-asset build (website, SEO, landing pages — a fixed project plus retainer) or media-driven volume (ad spend plus management).
-Our senior-market book runs about $7.40 CPL with a 1-in-6 close; ACA cost-per-lead varies by state, subsidy density, and season.
+ACA marketing cost depends on whether you want owned-asset build (website, SEO, landing pages — a fixed project plus retainer) or media-driven volume (ad spend plus management).
+We run our own senior-market lead book, and ACA cost-per-lead varies by state, subsidy density, and season.
 See our pricing page or request a free marketing audit for a number tied to your market.

 How is ACA marketing different from Medicare marketing?